Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 If your primary objective is change, there are ways to accomplish it that are more potent than investing.
-Voting and organizing for example.
+Voting and organizing, for example.
 Or even changing your consumption habits — if you don’t want to support car companies that make gas guzzlers, don’t buy their products.
 Public pressure is another potent tool.
 Walmart and Dick’s Sporting Goods both restricted gun sales because of a public outcry following the mass shooting in Parkland, Florida, in 2018.
 More recently, some of North America’s largest (and arguably most miserly) companies, including McDonald’s and, again, Walmart, upped their entry-level pay from about $8 an hour to a marginally better $11 to $15 an hour — and they didn’t merely act out of the goodness of their hearts; people were picketing outside their stores.
+(This was pre-labour shortage, when a tight job market forced many companies to up their prices to attract workers.)
 Companies have begun to feel a similar squeeze over emissions and pollution.
-Early this year, GM announced that it will sell only zero-emissions vehicles by 2035, in response to consumer demands and reinstated fuel-economy rules under President Joe Biden.
+Early this year, GM announced that it would sell only zero-emissions vehicles by 2035, in response to consumer demands and reinstated fuel-economy rules under President Joe Biden.

 Wealthsimple uses technology and smart, friendly humans to help you grow and manage your money.
 Invest, save, trade, and even do your taxes in a better, simpler way.